 The Data Basin repository provides environmental information, such as physical locations, qualitative and quantitative measurements.
 Although the website allows non-registered users to search and visualize datasets, it requires an account to contribute to any datasets.
-The default license for any datasets is the Creative Commons attribution license (i.e. ), but any user is able to enforce a less open license.
+The default license for any datasets is the Creative Commons attribution license (i.e. CC BY), but any user is able to enforce a less open license.
 Out of the three investigated datasets, this is the one that meets most of the open data paradigms.

 No comments: